CleverRaven/Cataclysm-DDA/doc/DEVELOPER_TOOLING.md

 The next step is to call `make` to actually build clang-tidy as a library.
 When using MinGW-w64 to build, you should call `mingw32-make` instead.
-Also, because `FileCheck` is not shipped with Windows, you'll also need to build it yourself using llvm sources by adding the `FileCheck` target to the make command.
+Also, because `FileCheck` is not shipped with Windows, you'll also need to build it yourself using LLVM sources by adding the `FileCheck` target to the make command.

 ```sh
 mkdir -p build